Accusations of misconduct followed top gossip editor | Taiwan News

 The April 2013 letter from an HR investigator that said Howard violated Celebuzz's sexual harassment policy didn't specify what exactly Howard did but laid out eight allegations against him.
 The letter said a human resources investigator addressed the conduct with Celebuzz's parent company "and recommended actions to help improve the work environment."
 The letter did not say whether Howard was disciplined for his behavior.

-A former senior executive at the website's parent company, BuzzMedia, confirmed that Howard's behavior was of serious concern to management and contributed to his departure from the company in April 2013.
+A former senior executive at the website's parent company, BuzzMedia, confirmed that Howard's behavior was of serious concern to management and contributed to his departure from the company in April 2013, when the investigation concluded.

 "He's made comments about women's suggestive clothing, how good employees look when they leave the room, how much he would like to have sex with hosts from the studio floor, which celebrities he's slept with, etc.," according to the employee's complaint.

-A spokeswoman for the San Leandro, California-based human resources firm TriNet Group Inc, which investigated the harassment complaint against Howard, confirmed to the AP that BuzzMedia was formerly a client but declined further comment.
+The investigation of Howard's conduct at Celebuzz was conducted by San Leandro, California,-based human resources firm TriNet Group Inc. A TriNet spokeswoman, Fatima Afzal, confirmed to the AP that BuzzMedia was formerly a client but declined to acknowledge or discuss the 2013 investigation.

 Some of the seven former Celebuzz employees interviewed by the AP spoke on condition of anonymity because they had signed nondisclosure agreements prohibiting them from publicly discussing their former employer.
 Others said they were concerned about Howard's influence in the entertainment industry.